smcclennon/smcclennon.github.io/_posts/2025-04-23-hearthis-bulk-download.md

 - Save a curated playlist for offline listening while travelling
 - Create a collection of reference tracks for research or DJ sets

-> Unlike services with DRM[^drm_restriction], Hearthis.at allows truly unrestricted downloads of enabled tracks.
-You own the file.
-{: .prompt-tip }

 The bulk download method we'll be exploring simply automates what you could do manually by clicking each download button, saving you considerable time and effort.

-## Who This Guide Is For

-This guide will be particularly useful for:

-- Music enthusiasts who want to archive collections from favourite artists
-- Podcast listeners looking to download series for offline consumption
-- Researchers collecting audio content for academic purposes
-- DJs creating personal archives of inspiration material
-- Content creators backing up their own uploaded material

 > Always follow Hearthis.at's [Terms of Service][hearthis_tos][^hearthis_tos] when using this method.
 {: .prompt-danger }